-I added a little salt, pepper and olive oil to the fish and cooked it for a few minutes prior to adding it to the sandwich.
-There is a fine between done and well done so make sure to keep your eye on the fish as you are cooking it.
+I added a little salt, pepper and olive oil to the fish and cooked it for a few minutes prior to adding it to the grilled cheese.
+There is a fine line between done and well done so make sure to keep your eye on the fish as you are cooking it.
 You do not want it to get tough.

 After choosing the tilapia and cheese, I realized it need something else.
 I was not sure what, so I did a search for “tilapia aioli.”
 The sandwich needed a spread or sauce to accompany the cheese and fish.
 I stumbled on the recipe for Spicy Grilled Tilapia with Avocado Aioli.
 I ignored the ingredients for the actual fish and just focused on the aioli.
 I also decided to not use the chicken broth as I found it unnecessary and I was not able to use it because of the whole Kosher thing (meat + cheese = no).

 The making of this aioli was really easy and ended up being a great addition to the sandwich.
 Avocado has a great flavor that only enhanced this grilled cheese sandwich.

 Sure, I used guacamole for the salmon grilled cheese sandwich and avocado for this tilapia grilled cheese sandwich.
 It was simply a coincidence.
 It continued to be a coincidence when I realized that I used challah rolls for the salmon and challah bread for the tilapia.

 I felt like challah would be a nice, mild bread that would hold up well with the tilapia.
 It worked out well.

 tilapia grilled cheese: A